 So when I started seeing the word ‘nam’ (น้ำ) appear often as I was learning Thai, it started to look into what that means too.
 After doing some research, I found this great source about the word.
 I thought I would share that with you in case it inspires anyone else like it does me.

 The Thai word ‘nam’ (น้ำ) means water or something related to it like liquid or fluid (in case the image didn’t ruin the surprise).
 You can imagine that the word for water appears often in the Thai language.
 It is a necessary resource for living and we use it for many different things.

 Water in Thai culture is also very important.
 Some of the biggest holidays in the country, including Songkran and Loi Krathong, use water as a big part of the celebrations.
-Of course Thailand is very hot so water is very refreshing.
+Of course, Thailand is very hot so the water is very refreshing.
 The beautiful beaches also play a part.
 But it runs a bit deeper than that.

 Bangkok, the capital of Thailand, is filled with many ‘khlongs’ (คลอง) or canals that have a long history.
 Rivers like the Chao Phraya River are also very important to the history of the kingdom.
 Floating markets are not uncommon around the country.

 Then there is the monsoon season, which sees massive amounts of rainfall and makes up a significant part of the year.
-The large number of farms around the country are also very thankful for this.
+A large number of farms around the country are also very thankful for this.
 Otherwise, there are a few religious ceremonies that use water too.

 I hope this gives you a good idea of why water is so important in Thailand and possibly why the word is used so often in the language.
-This is just my assumption however, but I think it makes sense.
+This is just my assumption, however, but I think it makes sense.